DHBW-TINF24F/Team5-management-and-docs/PROJECT/CRS.md

 <img width="2255" height="1802" alt="image" src="https://github.com/user-attachments/assets/a5380bd2-57de-4750-9e6e-5053cc0f5005" />

-The current version of the Eclipse Mnestix Product Catalog Viewer is functional but limited in usability and scalability.
-It provides a technical interface for accessing and displaying AAS repositories, which are digital twins of industrial assets, but its user experience is largely designed for engineers familiar with AAS structures rather than end users or integrators.
-The existing UI exposes multiple repositories and allows users to browse submodels and properties; however, it lacks intuitive navigation, consistent visual feedback, and several basic conveniences expected in contemporary web applications.
+The current Mnestix Product Catalog Viewer is functional but limited in usability and scalability.
+While it can access and display AAS repositories, it targets engineers rather than general users and lacks intuitive navigation, visual feedback, and responsiveness.

 The configuration dialog offers only minimal control over repositories.
 Users cannot enable or disable specific AAS sources dynamically, nor can they inspect Concept Description (CD) repositories in a meaningful way.
 Repository data is loaded synchronously, resulting in blocking user interfaces and poor responsiveness when large datasets or slow servers are involved.
 The login status is not persistently visible, which can lead to confusion about authentication states, especially when interacting with multiple back-end servers.